return to Natural Dog Health Remedies

 Hip dysplasia in dogs is a condition that can range from just a slight abnormality in the hip joint to the actual dislocation of the joint.

-In most cases, however, the symptoms do not begin to show until the dog gets older.
+However, more often than not, the symptoms do not start showing until the dog becomes older.

 Symptoms of Hip Dysplasia in Dogs

-The symptoms of canine hip dysplasia are very similar to that of osteoarthritis:
+The symptoms are very similar to that of osteoarthritis:

 • Limping or walking with an abnormal gait (The dog may run with a "bunny hopping" gait).